Countly/countly-sdk-documentation/nodejs/next.md

   </li>
   <li>
     <strong>storeRemove(key)</strong> - must remove the key and value from the
-    storage for the provided key!
+    storage for the provided key.
 Parameters:<br>
     <ul>
       <li>
         <strong>key(string)</strong> - the key that's associated with the
-        value to remove
+        value to remove.
       </li>
     </ul>
   </li>